Contents Menu Expand Light mode Dark mode Auto light/dark, in light mode Auto light/dark, in dark mode Skip to content

 Deduplication and grouping¶

-AI conversation stores replay near-identical text across a session.
-To keep one chatty session from dominating, search always collapses near-duplicate records into their highest-scoring representative.
+AI conversation stores replay the same text across a session.
+To keep one chatty session from dominating, search deduplicates repeated record text per session before ranking — the same session deduplication grep applies, minus the --no-dedupe escape hatch.
 Survivors are then grouped by session, with the best match opening each group.
 Pass --no-group for a flat ranked list with no session headings:

 $ agentgrep search --no-group caching